-Democrat and Iraq War veteran Gabbard first announced her presidential bid in January in an appearance on CNN
+Democrat and Iraq War veteran Gabbard announced her presidential bid in January in an appearance on CNN.

 "When we stand together, united by our love for each other and for our country, there is no challenge we cannot overcome.
 Will you join me?"
 Gabbard tweeted.

 Early on in her campaign, the first American Samoan and the first Hindu member of Congress faced questions over her work in the early 2000's for an anti-gay organization run by her father, and her defense of Syrian President Bashar al-Assad, with whom she controversially met in 2017.

 The New York Democrat formally announced her presidential run on March 17 in a video posted to her verified YouTube account.
 In January, she had announced that she was forming a presidential exploratory committee during an appearance on CBS' "The Late Show with Stephen Colbert."

 "I'm going to run for president of the United States because, as a young mom, I'm going to fight for other people's kids as hard as I would fight for my own," she said during the interview.